top of page

 (Source: here)

 American wars are not the stuff of heroism.
-In fact, it would be more accurate to say that American warfare has been a persistent source of terror.
+It would be more accurate to say that American warfare has been a persistent source of terror in the world.
 Since 1945, the United States has fought more wars - and longer wars - than any other country.
-On average, the United States has been at war every six years and each war has lasted more than six years on average.
+On average, the US has gone to war every six years and each war has lasted on average more than six years.
 The number of casualties in the thirteen wars runs into the millions of which the vast majority were civilians and, of course, non-Americans.
-It is surprising only to Americans that the United States is unpopular around the world.
+It is surprising only to Americans that the United States is so unpopular around the world.

 But why are Americans war-mongers?
 There are two closely related explanations for America's unique belligerence.
-The first is that most ordinary Americans are generally very ignorant about the rest of the world, which can be traced back to poor education; Americans are not taught geography in school nor do they learn much about the histories of countries other than their own.
+The first is that most ordinary Americans are generally very ignorant about the rest of the world.
+This can be traced back to their poor education; Americans are rarely taught geography in school nor do they learn much about the histories and cultures of countries other than their own.

 I am not just making this up.
-I completed my secondary schooling in an American high school, where there were plenty of American Government classes and lots of lessons about the Boston Tea Party and the Liberty Bell.
+I completed my entire secondary school education in an American high school.
+We had plenty of American Government classes and lots of lessons about the Boston Tea Party and the Liberty Bell.
 But did they teach much about the rest of the world?
 Nope.

-If you still don't believe me then open any of your favourite social media platforms and search for posts of Americans not knowing where countries are located on a map.
-Right now, Iran is obviously topical, so a survey by Morning Consult/Politico from 2020 of 1,995 registered American voters is doing the rounds; it shows that only 23 percent of those asked were able to correctly identify Iran on unlabelled map of the world.
+If you still don't believe me then open any one of your favourite social media platforms and search for posts about Americans not knowing where countries are located on a map.
+Right now, Iran is obviously quite topical, so a survey of 1,995 registered American voters conducted by Morning Consult/Politico from 2020 is currently doing the rounds; it shows that only 23 percent of those asked were able to correctly identify Iran on unlabelled map of the world - the chart below shows where they thought Iran was located.

 Granted, ignorance alone does not start wars.
-To graduate from the world's biggest Ignoramus to its Warmonger-in-Chief, you need actors, who can to turn ignorance into the business of war.
-Those actors are found within the unholy trinity of Washington DC officialdom, America's hugely powerful military-industrial complex, and the political leadership in Congress and the White House.
-Here is how it works:
+To graduate from being the world's biggest Ignoramus to its Warmonger-in-Chief, you need actors, who can to turn ignorance into warfare.
+Such actors are found within the unholy trinity of Washington DC officialdom, America's hugely powerful military-industrial complex, and the political leadership in Congress and the White House.
+Here is how the system works:

 First, you instruct a large number of DC-based civil servants in the Central Intelligence Agency, the State Department, and the Department of Defence to spend all their time analysing global political dynamics and concocting all kinds of conflict scenarios for when the time is right to go to war.
-By the way, these are great jobs for war-loving, free-thinking types, because unlike civil servants in domestically-oriented government departments these guys have way more freedom to scheme and they face far less accountability, because the American public is so ignorant about what goes on outside the United States.
+By the way, war-loving, free-thinking types can have great careers in these institutions, because unlike civil servants in domestically-oriented government departments these guys have way more freedom to scheme and face far less accountability, because the American public is so ignorant about what goes on outside the United States.

-Next, you make sure these DC officials work really closely with a bunch of giant defence companies from the military-industrial complex to ensure the flow of arms to the US military runs like clock work.
-The defence companies are the big pecuniary beneficiaries of foreign wars.
-The US arms business is absolutely huge and once a war gets underway the guns and ammo get used up really quickly.
-Right now, for example, US defence contractors rake in about a billion Dollars a day supplying the ammo that the US military expends every blowing up the Iranian armed forces, the country’s civilian infrastructure, and, of course, its innocent school girls.
+Next, you make sure the DC officials work closely with a bunch of giant companies from the military-industrial complex to ensure the flow of arms to the US military runs like clock work, because once a war gets underway the guns and the ammo get used up really quickly.
+The US arms business is enormous.
+Defence companies are the really big pecuniary beneficiaries of foreign wars.
+Right now, US defence contractors rake in about a billion Dollars a day supplying the ammo that the US military uses to blow up the Iranian armed forces, Iran’s civilian infrastructure, and, of course, innocent Iranian school girls.

 American tax payers are footing the bill.

-While wars are especially profitable for the defence companies, they also make lots of money during peace time, because the US government spends a whopping trillion Dollars a year to make sure its huge standing military is always in a state of perfect combat readiness.
-To put a trillion Dollars into context, this figure is equivalent to the total combined military spending of the ten next-largest militaries in the world, including Russia, China, Germany, India, Saudi Arabia, the United Kingdom, and others (see chart below).
+While wars are particularly profitable, defence companies also make lots of money in peace time, because the US government spends a whopping trillion Dollars a year to make sure its huge standing military is always in a state of perfect combat readiness.
+To put that figure into context, a trillion Dollars is equivalent to the total combined military spending of the next ten largest militaries in the world, including China, Russia, Germany, India, the United Kingdom, Saudi Arabia, and others (see chart below).

 (Source: here)

-The final ingredient in the formula for American wars is Congress and the White House.
-Neither DC officials nor the big chiefs in the military-industrial complex get to blow up bombs and make money without the direct involvement of America's elected representatives, whose job it is to sell war to the American public.
+The final ingredients that goes into making an American war are Congress and the White House.
+DC officials and the big chiefs in the military-industrial complex do not get to drop bombs and make really big money without the direct involvement of America's elected representatives, whose job it is to sell war to the American people.

-No wonder then that members of Congress care more about the needs of defence companies than the needs of the American public and that they are so easily swayed in favour of war.
-Over the years, they have naturally become rather proficient in selling wars to the public, although this is not all that hard in the US.
-When you represent a voting public, which literally knows zilch about anything east of Maine and west of Washington State then it doesn’t take a genius to turn some unfortunate foreign leader into a bogeyman.
+No wonder members of Congress care more about defence companies than the American public and that they are so easily swayed in favour of war.
+Over the years, they have naturally become rather proficient in selling war to the public, although in fairness it is not so difficult.
+When you happen to represent a voting public, which literally knows zilch about anything east of Maine and west of Washington State then it doesn’t take a genius to turn some unfortunate foreign leader into a bogeyman.
 Which is usually all it takes to get a good war going.

-Besides, Americans do not have the same instinctual aversion to war as, say, Europeans, because Americans have not experienced war on their own turf since the Civil War of 1861-1865 (barring the brief Japanese attack on Pearl Harbour in December, 1941).
-This fact is rather unique to the US; most Europeans, Africans, Asians, Latin Americans, and especially Middle Easterners have recent, profound, and deep traumas from war, not least because the US has waged so many wars in their neighbourhoods.
+Bear in mind also that Americans do not have the same instinctual aversion to war as, say, Europeans do.
+Americans have not experienced war on their own turf since the Civil War of 1861-1865.
+This makes Americans rather unique; most Europeans, Africans, Asians, Latin Americans, and especially Middle Easterners have recent, profound, and deep traumas from war, not least because the US has waged so many wars in their neighbourhoods.

-Personally, I speak as a European.
-We are by no means the region worst afflicted by American wars, but Europe has nevertheless experienced two world wars on its soil.
-Like many other Europeans, my own parents, who are both alive were born under Nazi occupation.
+Personally, I can only speak as a European.
+We are by no means the worst afflicted by American wars, but Europe has nevertheless experienced two world wars on its soil.
+Like many other Europeans, my own parents, who are both still alive, were born under Nazi occupation.
 Think about that for a second.
-No Americans can make such a claim.
-No Americans really know how awful war in your own country is.
-Americans can only resort to Hollywood movies for knowledge about war, but movies tend to glorify war, presenting it in neat little stories with happy endings and opportunities for men to be brave and for women to make heroic sacrifices.
+No American can make such a claim.
+No American really knows how awful war in your own country can be.
+Americans watch Hollywood movies to get an understanding of war.
+Unfortunately, Hollywood glorifies war, presenting it in neat little stories with happy endings and opportunities for men to be brave and for women to make heroic sacrifices.
 Reality is not quite that simple.

-So don't tell me to respect Anerican soldiers!
-To me, they are stupid, too cowardly, too brainwashed, too morally bankrupt to do anything other than bleat “Yes Sir!" to every order.
+So don't tell me to respect American soldiers!
+To me, they are stupid at best.
+At worst, they are cowardly, brainwashed, and too morally bankrupt to do anything other than bleat “Yes Sir!" in responce to every order they are given.

-For once, I am actually proud and delighted that Europe has taken a principled stance against Trump's illegal war in Iran.
+For once, I am proud and delighted that Europe has taken a principled stance against Trump's illegal war in Iran.
+Spain has shown particular leadership, but, perhaps, the biggest surprise has been Lapdog Britain, which somehow found the courage to refuse to yap along with Trump's offensive operations in Iran.
 For now, at least.
-Spain has shown particular leadership, but, perhaps the biggest surprise has been that even Lapdog Britain somehow found the courage to refuse to participate in Trump's offensive operations in Iran.

 By way of conclusion, let me make a simple point.
 America's long history of unjust wars demonstrates the danger inherent in having a large permanently combat-ready standing military of professional soldiers.
-Such a force is literally begging to be used and it is usually some deranged war-monger politicians who gets to do so.
-America's incredibly gullible soldiers are just tools.
-In order to reduce the incidence of unjust wars, it would be senseible to have much smaller militaries with strong focus on defensive alliances.
-It would also be a good idea to return to using the draft rather than professional armies, because draftees are far less likely to go into the dark night of war for reasons of mere frivolity.
+When you have a big hammer then everything soon starts to look like a nail.
+The US military is literally begging to be used and it is usually some deranged war-monger politician who gets to do so.
+America's incredibly gullible soldiers are mere tools.

 The End